A handmade Christmas elf is gifted with every order 🎄🎁

-The burl of a tree, an outgrowth of the tree
+The burl of a tree, a highly sought-after outgrowth

-You may have heard of it or seen products carved from birch burl, elm burl or olive ash burl in our store.
-This article will explain what a burl is, why it is formed and how it is used.
+You may have already heard of it or seen products carved from birch burl, elm burl, or olive ash burl in our shop.
+This article will explain what a burl is, why it forms, and how it is used.

 Anne-Laure CompainAnne-Laure Compain